pointave/SharkBit/README.md

 # SharkBit

 SharkBit is a desktop application for video cropping, editing, and exporting, with advanced features like scene detection and multi-video playback.
 Streamlined dataset generation by making all the shortcuts on one hand.
 There is a second tab accessible through the Shark Portal.
 Audio trimming easily with A and S key to set markers and B to export.
 To view video while editing audio files you need to click on audio file list first.
 App is not optimized yet but fully functional.
+There is now in Theme Selector another tab to change favorite Audio and Video folder, first you'll click Add to Favorites to select folder on your PC and then will have to push Set as Default.
+(I'll add youtube folder default soooon)

 ## 🔑 Shortcuts